 Since it’s not practical to eat out every night of the week, I decided to recreate the bowl so I could have it whenever I wanted.

-There’s a good balance of made from scratch and store-bough elements in this recipe so you’ll get the homemade taste without spending the entire night on dinner.
+- Not too time involved.
+There’s a good balance of made-from-scratch and store-bought elements in this recipe so you’ll get the homemade taste without spending the entire night on dinner.

 PREHEAT your oven to 425 degrees.